Władysław Szpilman: Survival during the Holocaust

 Szpilman found places to hide in Warsaw and survived with the help of his friends from Polish Radio and fellow musicians such as Andrzej Bogucki and his wife Janina, Czesław Lewicki, and Helena Lewicka supported by Edmund Rudnicki, Witold Lutosławski, Eugenia Umińska, Piotr Perkowski, and Irena Sendler.
+About thirty non-Jewish Poles were involved in helping Szpilman during the war.

 He evaded capture several times.
 Beginning in August 1944, Szpilman was hiding out in an abandoned building at Aleja Niepodległości Street 223.
-In November, he was discovered there by the German officer, Captain Wilm Hosenfeld.
-To Szpilman's surprise, the officer did not arrest or kill him; after discovering that the emaciated Szpilman was a pianist, Hosenfeld asked him to play something on the piano that was on the ground floor.
-Szpilman played Chopin's Nocturne No. 20 in C♯ minor.
-After that, the officer brought him bread and jam on numerous occasions.
-He also offered Szpilman one of his coats to keep warm in the freezing temperatures.
-Szpilman did not know the name of the German officer until 1951.
-Despite the efforts of Szpilman and the Poles to rescue him, Hosenfeld died in a Soviet prisoner of war camp in 1952.
+In November, he was discovered there by a German officer, Captain Wilm Hosenfeld, who asked him to play the piano in the building to corroborate his music claims.
+To Szpilman's surprise, Hosenfeld helped him, bringing him food and supplies on several occasions until the Germans retreated from Warsaw.

 Polish Radio

 Szpilman started playing for Polish Radio in 1935 as their house pianist.
 In 1939, on 23 September, Szpilman was in the middle of broadcasting when Germans opened fire on the studio and he was forced to stop playing.
 This was the last live music broadcast that was heard until the war's end.
 When Szpilman resumed his job at Polish Radio in 1945, he did so by carrying on where he left off six years before: poignantly, he opened the first transmission by once again playing Chopin's Nocturne in C-sharp Minor (Lento con gran espressione).

 From 1945 to 1963, Szpilman was director of the Popular Music Department at Polish Radio.
 Szpilman performed at the same time as a concert pianist and chamber musician in Poland, as well as throughout Europe, Asia, and America.
 During this period, he composed several symphonic works and about 500 other compositions that are still popular in Poland today.
 He also wrote music for radio plays and films and in 1961, he created the International Song Contest in Sopot, Poland, which has been produced every summer for more than 50 years.

 Szpilman and Bronislav Gimpel founded the Warsaw Piano Quintet in 1963 with which Szpilman performed more than 2000 concerts worldwide until 1986 in such places as Royal Festival Hall in London; Salle Pleyel and Salle Gaveau in Paris; Herkules Saal in Munich; as well as the Salzburger Festspiele, Brahmstage Baden-Baden, Musikhalle Hamburg a.o.